a-b-street/abstreet/docs/design.md

 - v1: remember other_side for sidewalks too. draw crosswalks at the beginning AND end of every sidewalk lane.
 - do extra drawing in DrawIntersection for now, figure out modeling later.

+- alright, directional lanes and turns dont fit sidewalks at all. turn icons are drawn at one end. the turns-in-an-intersection invariant is broken, since src and dst dont match up for one side.
+- could kind of cheat by doubling lanes for sidewalks and making the geometry overlap, but this feels like a worse hack. it's very tempting to ditch lanes and turns for a different way to model sidewalks and crosswalks.
+	- for now, let's make a distinct road and lane abstraction and plumb that all the way through. see what it'd be like to have some more primitives:

+- Intersection
+- Building
+- Parcel
+- Road (undirected bundle)
+- Driving/biking Lane (directed)
+- Sidewalk (undirected)
+- Parking lane (no orientation... or, kind of like a driving lane)
+- Turn (directed and not)

+but the fact that sidewalks are oriented is actually convenient, it makes it clear that incoming's last pt should be glued to outgoing's first pt.

+what if we just add a bit and make turns bidirectional? still express them in the directional way? if we're looking at turns from a road that's a sidewalk, bake in some extra logic?

 ## Stop signs

 How to depict stop signs?
 Each driving lane has a priority... asap go or full